katzenpost/katzenpost/docs/specs/threat_model.rst

-Therefore a global adversary will be able to keep track of these observations of the network perimeter and learn statistical information about the social graph.
-All of that having been said, defense-in-depth suggests that we rely on multi mechanisms for achieving uncertainty for adversarial correlation.
+Therefore a global adversary will be able to keep track of these observations of the network perimeter and learn statistical information about the social graph, and in particular that Alice sends messages to a specific Provider.
+All of that having been said, defense-in-depth suggests that we rely on multiple mechanisms for achieving uncertainty for adversarial correlations.

 Many of our future protocols will scatter message segments across an ever changing set of Providers.
 We also plan on fixing two more